squid-cache/squid-cache.github.io/ConfigExamples/Reverse/SslWithWildcardCertifiate.rst

 <<TableOfContents>>

 == Outline ==
 Squid can be configured to provide Reverse SSL Proxy Feature .
-This can talk to http or https websites hosted at the back of it .
-For this configuration I will be using Squid-2.6 STABLE 13 release .
+This can talk to http or https websites hosted at the back of it.

 == Setup ==
 This Example Involves hosting 3 Websites Using Wildcard Certificate.
 The Wild Card Certificate will be Generated on the same server on which Squid will be installed also the same will be acting as a CA for Signing the Certificates .